 Come up with an idea: check!
 Buy a domain: check!
 Design a website: check!
 Congratulations—your company is officially ready to go online.
 But now it’s time to think about your next steps.

 Maybe you’ve already thought to purchase multiple domains for your trademark, motto, tagline, business and/or brand, but developing a well-rounded domain strategy is crucial to maximizing your reach and solidifying your brand image.
-Choosing the right ngTLDs, targeting causes and audiences that benefit from additional messaging and establishing a vision for your company are just a few ways to take your digital presence to the next level.
+Choosing the right ngTLDs, targeting causes that benefit from additional messaging and establishing a vision for your company are just a few ways to take your digital presence to the next level.

 Why Do I Need ngTLDs?